Frederik Danneskiold-Samsøe

-Frederik Danneskjold-Samsøe (1 November 1703 – 18 July 1778) was a Danish politician, minister, admiral, chief of the Danish-Norwegian marine and count of the Barony Marselisborg.
+Frederik Danneskjold-Samsøe (1 November 1703 – 18 July 1770) was a Danish politician, minister, admiral, chief of the Danish-Norwegian marine and count of the Barony Marselisborg.
 In his time Danneskjold-Samsøe held numerous public offices and was awarded the Order of the Dannebrog, Order of the Elephant and the Ordre de l'Union Parfaite and was made Chamberlain.
 In 1767 he was ousted from his positions and spent the rest of his life focused on philanthropy and socializing, in part with Christian Jacobsen Drakenberg.

+Early life and education

+Frederik Danneskjold-Samsøe was born at Assendrup Manor in 1703, the son of Christian Gyldenløve and Dorothea Krag.
+At nine years old, he and his brother Christian Danneskiold-Samsøe were sent to England where he stayed until he was 16.
+He became interested in all things related to ships, from regulations, to building them, to their inner mechanical workings.
+After he left England he spent some time in Paris before he moved to Holland to pursue maritime studies.